-Bone marrow aspiration and biopsy (ASP-er-AY-shun and BY-op-see): This test is usually needed to tell for sure if your child has leukemia.
+Bone marrow aspiration and biopsy: This test is usually needed to tell for sure if your child has leukemia.
 A doctor uses thin, hollow needles to remove small amounts of bone marrow, usually from the hip bone.
 The area around the bone is numbed, and the child may be given a drug to make them sleep during the test.
 The samples are sent to a lab to see if there are leukemia cells in the bone marrow.

 This test can also be used later to see if the leukemia is getting better with treatment.

-Spinal tap (lumbar puncture): For this test, the doctor first numbs an area in the lower part of the back over the spine.
+Spinal tap (lumbar puncture): This test is used to check for leukemia cells in the fluid around the brain and spinal cord (called CSF).
+The doctor first numbs an area in the lower part of the back over the spine.
 The doctor may give the child a drug to make them sleep during the test.
-A small hollow needle is placed between the bones of the spine to draw out some of the fluid, which is checked for leukemia cells.
+A small hollow needle is placed between the bones of the spine to draw out some of the fluid, which is then sent to a lab.

-Lab tests for leukemia: These tests look at samples from blood, bone marrow, spinal fluid and lymph nodes under a microscope to help the doctor find out what kind of leukemia the child has.
+Lab tests for leukemia: Many types of lab tests can be used to look at samples from blood, bone marrow, spinal fluid and lymph nodes.
+They can help the doctor tell if the child has leukemia, as well as find out what kind of leukemia it is.

 Other blood tests: If the child does have leukemia, other blood tests will be done to see how well the liver, kidneys, and other organs are working.